MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/03-plan-for-sharepoint.md

 - **Production ring** – In this ring, users get fixes and new features in a timely fashion.
 We recommend leaving everyone else in the organization in this ring.

-- **Deferred ring** – In this ring, you have more control over the deployment of updates, but users have to wait longer to receive fixes and new features.
+- **Enterprise ring** – In this ring, you have more control over the deployment of updates, but users have to wait longer to receive fixes and new features.

 Configure the following policy to set the sync app update ring.